zulip/zulip/templates/zerver/help/edit-or-delete-a-message.md

 ## Deleting messages

-You cannot entirely delete a message.
-When you remove the contents of a message, your message contents will be replaced with `(deleted)`; the original sender and timestamp of the message will still be displayed.
+When you send a message that you didn't intend to send, there are a few options to fix it.
+Often, the simplest solution is to just **edit the message to correct the mistake**.
+If you intended to send nothing, **deleting the content of the message in the editing UI** will cause the message to be displayed as `(deleted)`; the original sender and timestamp of the message will still be displayed, and the original content of the message is still accessible via Zulip's edit history feature.

+For cases where someone accidentally shared secret information publicly (e.g. you posted an employee's salary), **Zulip does support permanently deleting a message**, which is documented [here](/help/delete-a-message).
+Note, however, that anyone who received the message before you deleted it could have made a copy of its content.
+So if you accidentally shared your password, you should change your password regardless of whether you delete the message.

+### Delete a user's message

+{!admin-only.md!}
+{!message-actions.md!}
+{!down-chevron.md!}

+2. Select the **Delete message** option from the dropdown to delete that message.